joypauls/notask/README.md

 > :warning: **WIP**: This is just a prototype, use at own risk!

-# NoTask: A Notion CLI Tool
+# Notask: an oversimplified Notion client

 ## Dev Stuff